 There is a misconception about mixing and mastering, these two music production concepts are used so closely that you might perceive them as a singular activity.
 In reality these are two different processes.

-Mixing is the blending of vocals and the instrumental to make a song, while mastering is the enhancement or improvement of the mixed song to make it ready for distribution.
-This is the major difference between these two processes.
+Mixing involves blending, leveling, editing and perfecting of multiple vocal and instrumental tracks to make a song, while mastering is the enhancement or improvement of the final mix to make it ready for distribution.
+The final mix is usually a single Wave file of the entire song.

 There is no such thing as the perfect mix, but most good audio engineers do get close depending on how good their production ear is, this makes it essential to understand the principles behind mixing and mastering in order to understand what mixing errors can be fixed with mastering and what mastering difficulties can be fixed with getting the mix right the first time.